Deloitte and SAS join forces to help firms tackle the burdens of risk calculation and reporting has been saved

 A new alliance with new ways of calculating and reporting risk

 Deloitte and SAS are collaborating under a recently signed Managed Analytics Service Provider (MASP) agreement to offer “Risk Calculation and Reporting” as a managed risk service delivered via a cloud-based technology platform.
 This collaboration brings together advanced analytical software with Deloitte’s specialist services in Financial Risk Measurement and Managed Risk Services, to offer an integrated, highly automated and auditable processes.

-Hugo Morris, Head of Deloitte’s Managed Risk Services
+said Hugo Morris, Head of Deloitte’s Managed Risk Services.

 Four interrelated modules are being offered to banks, building societies and other lenders, which delivers calculation and reporting outcomes as a service across: